Visitors Guide. (Feel free to use all content with credit to VisitNorman. For hi-res photo requests, contact Stefanie Brickman, email@example.com.)

 While in Norman, you must:

-Check out the James Garner Statue (“Maverick” and “Rockford Files” on TV and theatrical releases including “The Notebook,” “Victor/Victoria” and “Murphy’s Romance”) in Downtown Norman on James Garner Avenue and see the nearby Sooner Theatre, where Garner watched movies in his youth.
+Check out the James Garner Statue (“Maverick” and “Rockford Files” on TV and theatrical releases including “The Notebook,” “Victor/Victoria” and “Murphy’s Romance”) in Downtown Norman on James Garner Avenue and Main Street and see the nearby Sooner Theatre, where Garner watched movies in his youth.

 Read the OU football scoreboards (schedules with results) dating back to 1947 at The Mont, and try a Sooner Swirl with chips and queso dip as you peruse them.
 The Mont is located at the corner of Boyd Street and Classen Ave., just past the railroad tracks.